-- Nashville Unites Meeting – Nashville Unites is an initiative founded by the Late Francis Guess and Bishop Joseph Walker, III after the incidents that occurred in Ferguson, MO.
+- Nashville Unites Meeting – Nashville Unites is an initiative founded by the late Francis Guess and Bishop Joseph Walker, III after the incidents that occurred in Ferguson, MO.
 The goal of Nashville Unites is to bring together various organizations and individuals that want to be part of the solution for racial equity.
-Those that participate in Nashville Unites will have the opportunity to work on strategy and policy recommendations on issues that impact racial equity.
-The current committees of Nashville Unites are working on making policy recommendations from the President’s Task Force Report on 21st Century Policing, making recommendations for a Citizens Review Board, creating a new economy with new economic opportunities and creating a community resource locator.
+Those that participated in Nashville Unites will have the opportunity to work on strategy and policy recommendations on issues that impact racial equity.
+The committees of Nashville Unites were working on making policy recommendations from the President’s Task Force Report on 21st Century Policing, making recommendations for a Citizens Review Board, creating a new economy with new economic opportunities and creating a community resource locator.

 - Mayor Barry has met with university presidents and other university representatives to encourage them to use their faculty, staff and students to conduct these important REAL dialogues throughout the city.
 Nashville is a center of higher education, and we will attempt to maximize those resources.
 This is a wonderful opportunity to see our entire university community come together, coordinate and collaborate.

 - July 23, 2016 – Representatives from over 100 community organizations joined together in the gymnasium of Pearl Cohn High School to talk about their life experiences, and the experiences of those they represent, as it related to race relations in our city, social equity, and the impact of the criminal justice system on their lives.
 This conversation informed the creation of the citywide dialogue on September 10.
+Review conversation data ant themes from our July 23 event.

 Communities and organizations can view our Dialogue Design Guide to use as a model for their own discussions, which includes a communication agreement for participating members.
 To inform future plans and discussions, engage with your facilitators and participants by having them fill out Participant Evaluations and Facilitator Evaluations.
 These documents were used for Nashville's July 23 dialogue.